Lisacai2023/CSI255_DeliverCar/README.md

       - Add audio effects into game.
 Using GetComponents function, when pick up a package have sound effects.
       - Improve game design layout, and add more packages.
   - Week10
+      - Add main menu with play and exit buttion.
+      - Add sound effect when delivering a package.
   - Week11: Demonstration

 ## Future Work: